QuentinRa/blog.quentinra.dev/programming-languages/web/javascript/_general/dom.md

 localStorage.clear()
 ```

-It's useful to store/cache some data, but you must take into account that the user can add/edit/remove them.
+It's useful to store/cache some data, but you must take into account that the user can add/edit/remove data.

 ➡️To store an Object, use `JSON.stringify` and `JSON.parse`.